What is the difference between a Psychologist and a Psychiatrist?

 Do you treat or work with clients who have OCD?

 Yes, OCD is often linked to anxiety and other mental health issues.
-My experience and specialism in the treatment of anxiety disorders means I have excellent experience working with clients who have OCD.
+Michael's experience and specialism in the treatment of anxiety disorders means he has excellent experience working with clients who have OCD.

 How long do your sessions last?